hahayonghuming/JianyuSu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Environmental Engineering, Beijing Institute of Technology, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.E. in Systems Engineering, Univerisity of Virginia, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Systems Engineering, University of Virginia, 2021 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2019: Research Science Intern (Digital Twins Project)
-  * Github University
-  * Duties included: Tagging issues
+  * Toyota InfoTech Labs, Mountain View, CA
+  * Propose and conduct research in vehicle trajectory prediction
+  * Communicate and work with the patent office to file patent applications
-  * Supervisor: Professor Git
+  * Supervisor: Dr. Kyungtae Han

-* Fall 2015: Research Assistant
+* 2017-present: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
+  * Professor Beling's lab
+  * Leading the writing of multiple proposals for external funding.
+One proposal was supported by UANGEL, Inc., a Korean IoT company, and funded through the Center for Visual and Decision Informatics, an NSF Industry University Cooperative Research Center.
+  * Collaborating with researchers from
   * Supervisor: Professor Hub

 Skills